-Bomb shelters, guerrilla war: Building Ukraine’s resistance
+Ukrainians train in guerrilla tactics in case Russia invades

 There are growing calls in Washington for the CIA and the Pentagon to support a potential Ukrainian insurgency.
 While Russia’s forces are larger and more powerful than Ukraine’s, an insurgency supported by U.S.-funded arms and training could deter a full-scale invasion.

 Polling of ordinary Ukrainians reviewed by intelligence agencies has strongly indicated there would be an active resistance in the event of an invasion, according to two people familiar with the matter who spoke on condition of anonymity to discuss sensitive information.
-A spokesperson for the intelligence community declined to comment.
+A spokesperson for the U.S. Director of National Intelligence declined to comment.

 Russia denies having plans for an offensive, but it demands promises from NATO to keep Ukraine out of the alliance, halt the deployment of NATO weapons near Russian borders and to roll back NATO forces from Eastern Europe.
 NATO and the U.S. call those demands impossible.